What a Comprehensive Menopause Visit Should Include

 Sarah is 47.
 She’s not sleeping well, feels more anxious than she used to, and has gained weight despite doing “all the right things.”
-At her last appointment, she was told her labs were “normal,” offered an antidepressant, and reassured that this is just part of getting older.
+At her last appointment, she was told her labs were “normal,” offered an antidepressant, and reassured that this is just part of getting older [5].
 If that sounds familiar, you’re not alone.
+Symptoms of perimenopause can often be insidious and masked by the typical stressors of daily life, and doctors can often miss it.

 Many women leave medical visits feeling like their menopause symptoms were brushed off, minimized, or reduced to a quick prescription.
-The reality is that most menopause care today is incomplete, not because providers don’t care, but because the system often doesn’t allow the time or depth this transition actually requires.
+The reality is that most menopause care today is incomplete, not because providers don’t care, but because the system often doesn’t allow the time or depth this transition actually requires [2, 4].

-A comprehensive visit should also include a full discussion of treatment options.
-Too often, women are offered only one path or none at all.
-In reality, care should be individualized and may include a combination of approaches such as:
+Too often, women are offered only one solution or none at all.
+Instead, they should be presented with many treatment options that are appropriate for themselves specifically [3].
+Care should be individualized and may include a combination of approaches such as:

 • Hormone therapy, with a clear discussion of benefits, risks, and timing